Raspet-Flight-Research-Laboratory/SOAR/README.md

 ## Currently Supported Operating Systems

-Everything in the SOAR project was built and tested on Ubuntu version 20.04, (*PREFERRED* because of Gazebo support) and Windows 11.
+Everything in the SOAR project was built and tested on Ubuntu version 20.04.
 There is no support for Colosseum for any version of Ubuntu other than 20.04.

 ### PLEASE NOTE:
 Do not attempt to run this project partially on Windows and partially on Ubuntu via a virtual machine or Windows subsystem for Linux unless you have a GPU that supports GPU passthrough.